The Old Dark House: Development

 Universal Studios producer Carl Laemmle Jr. invited screenwriter Benn Levy from England to Universal City after being impressed with Levy's screenplay for Waterloo Bridge (1931), which was also directed by James Whale.
-Levy was loaned to Paramount Pictures, where he worked on the screenplay for Devil and the Deep.
+Levy was loaned to Paramount Pictures, where he worked on the screenplay for Devil and the Deep (1932).
 When Levy finished work on the film, he returned to Universal to start work on The Old Dark House.
 The film is based on the novel Benighted (1927) by J. B. Priestley, about post-World War I disillusionment.
 It was published in the United States under the same title as the film.
 Adapted for the screen by R. C. Sherriff and Benn Levy, the motion picture follows the original plot of the book, while adding levels of comedy to the story.

+Casting

+Boris Karloff was attached to appear in The Old Dark House as early as January 1932.
+Gloria Stuart was cast in the film after a negotiation between Universal Pictures and Paramount Pictures, who each wanted to hire the actress for a project; the two studios reportedly agreed to settle the matter with a coin toss conducted by Stuart herself, which resulted in her signing with Universal to play Margaret Waverton in The Old Dark House.

+Walter Byron was offered the role of Philip Waverton, but he declined due to scheduling conflicts with the Alan Mowbray production Dinner Is Served; the role was instead given to Raymond Massey.

 Filming

 The Old Dark House was shot on a budget of $250,000.
 Filming began in late April 1932 and was completed by late May, all on the Universal Studios lots in Los Angeles.